eviltester/TestingApp/java/testingapps/seleniumtestpages/src/main/resources/pagehtml/testpages/othersites.md

 - Suitable for practicing: Automating, Testing

-An example e-commerce web site.
+An example e-commerce web site with UI and API.
+Also has built in tutorials, hints and exercises.

 ## React Shopping Cart